 group companies in 1996 with the vision of building self-reliant rural

-SST over 18 years of service, has played a pivotal role in changing lives of people
+of service, SST has played a pivotal role in changing lives of people

 that are models of sustainable development.

 The Company is eligible to spend on their ongoing projects / programs,